Quiz: Can You Name Every Manager To Win The Premier League?

 He joins a prestigious list of coaches who have claimed the crown of English Premier League champions, but how well do you remember some of the other names?

-We’re giving you two and a half minutes to name every manager to win the English Premier League since it began in the 1992/1993 season.
+We’re giving you three minutes to name every manager to win the English Premier League since it began in the 1992/1993 season.

 Some managers have of course won the title more than once but you only need to fill their name in on one occasion.